themorlan/openREM/docs/docker_orthanc.rst

 DICOM Application Entity Title
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Application Entity Title of the Store Server.
 Should be up to 16 characters, no spaces.
-Server isn't fussy, so if remote nodes connect using a different AETitle that is ok.
+This server isn't fussy by default, so if remote nodes connect using a different AETitle that is ok.

 .. code-block:: yaml